marco-souza/resume/RESUME.md

 ### PodCodar - [podcodar.com](https://podcodar.com)

-PodCodar is a FREE, non-profit community here to guide and support you on your journey to becoming a qualified digital professional.
+PodCodar is a FREE, non-profit community that guides and supports people in their journey to becoming a qualified digital professional.
 Whether you aspire to be a Software Engineer, Data Engineer, UX/UI Designer, or Product Owner, we've got you covered.

 ### TremTec - [tremtec.com](https://tremtec.com)